-Any time of year, you can take a scenic drive on the Kancamagus Highway, a 34.5-mile American Scenic Byway that will blow you away.
-Or, you can take a ride on the Conway Scenic Railroad through the mountains and the trees.
+Any time of year, you can drive on the Kancamagus Highway, a 34.5-mile American Scenic Byway that will blow you away.
+Or, you can ride on the Conway Scenic Railroad through the mountains and the trees.

-There are plenty of pleasant accommodations in this area, and camping in the mountains is a great option during the warmer months.
-You might consider staying in a cabin while visiting the White Mountains and imagine yourself a settler long ago, living in the forested wilderness.
+This area has plenty of pleasant accommodations, and camping in the mountains is a great option during the warmer months.
+You might consider staying in a cabin while visiting the White Mountains and imagine yourself a settler living in the forested wilderness long ago.
 Try this one on for size: Authentic Romantic Country Log Cabin from VRBO.

-Vermont is full of forests, creeks, trails, picturesque farms, maple syrup, ski mountains, antique shops, covered bridges, epic fall foliage, and adorable, quaint little towns.
+Vermont has forests, creeks, trails, picturesque farms, maple syrup, ski mountains, antique shops, covered bridges, epic fall foliage, and adorable, quaint little towns.
 If you like any of the above, then you’ll love Vermont.

 There are lots of noteworthy towns to explore in Vermont.
-Burlington is the biggest city, but it’s also still quite small and manageable with a population of just 42,645.
-If you’re looking for somewhere smaller to go, try medium-sized Bennington, Brattleboro, Montpelier, Stowe, or Shelburne for starters.
+Burlington is the biggest city, but it’s still quite small and manageable, with a population of just 42,645.
+If you’re looking for somewhere smaller, try medium-sized Bennington, Brattleboro, Montpelier, Stowe, or Shelburne for starters.

 If very small towns are what you dig the most, pop into Grafton, Weston, or Manchester instead.
-No matter where you go, you’ll soon be ready to buy a bumper sticker that says ILOVERMONT to bring home with you.
+No matter where you go, you’ll soon be ready to buy a bumper sticker that says ILOVERMONT to bring home.

 4. Cape Cod, Massachusetts